cgerling/ninety-nine-elixir-problems/problems/working-with-lists.md

 ```

 ## #09 - Pack consecutive duplicates of list elementes into sublists

+★★

 If a list contains repeated elements they should be placed in separate sublists.

-Difficulty ★★

 Examples:
 ```elixir